adilthedealer/PP2/Lab3/functions2/hi.md

-solutions of tasks from "functions2" folder
+solutions of tasks from "functions2" file